eadiesn/eadiesn.github.io/_posts/2014-10-11-identity-work.markdown

 Despite grappling with my gender identity from a young age, I've avoided being vocal about my gender identity, exploring the use of 'they/them' pronouns, or inhabiting queer spaces because I hate offering up my budding self assurance for a call-out.
 This makes me feel like a coward.
 It keeps me from feeling self-actualized.

-Part of this fear stems from my current relationship.
-I've been in a long-term relationship with a cisgendered guy for almost 5 years now.
-In some ways, this feels like a dirty secret to me, one I'm loathed to reveal to queer friends for fear of being cast out of the queer kingdom for not being queer enough.
-I've set this really negative 'queerness threshold', stripping the term of its potential unifying power.

-That's why the term genderqueer feels so comfortable to me.
-It acknowledges my queerness without limiting sexual preference one way or another.
-It also helps me personally to feel more comfortable experimenting and determining my identity.

 ## Doing the Work

 This year I want to humble myself before myself.
 There's still (hopefully) a long way to go and a lot more to learn along the way.
 There's work to be done and that work is me.